 These are also easily prevented by finding out which particular warm-ups to do before a proper workout.
 As soon as the muscles and tendons are relaxed, they automatically become more receptive to movement.

 There have been cases when the repetition of a strain has caused it to worsen considerably.
 At this stage, the injury goes beyond painkillers or warm-ups and requires proper physiotherapy treatment.

-Many private clinics like Pillars of Wellness in Burlington, provides a different type of treatments and modalities for sports injuries.
+Pillars of Wellness in Burlington provides a different type of treatment and modalities for sports injuries.

 Injuries like epicondylitis, for example, can be treated with Ultrasound and Electric Stimulation.
 Chiropractic therapy can also be used to alleviate the pain and stress caused by sports injuries.